 “Don’t assume the price of rent has much to do with the quality of walls,” advises etiquette expert Constance Dunn.
 “Always assume the worst, audio-wise.
 Expect that your neighbors can hear anything over the frequency of a quiet conversation.”

-- Turn up the tv (unless you’re watching porn) or crank the music.
+- Turn up the TV (unless you’re watching porn, of course) or crank the music.
 Opera may be ideal: “If you're a female with a high-pitched voice and a screamer, your vocal outpourings will match and meld to those of the soprano's,” suggests Dunn.
 Plus, your neighbors will think you are highbrow and cultured, instead of the pervy freaks you really are.